yliapis/blog/_posts/2017-12-29-A-Classical-Approach-to-Spike-Sorting.md

 ![Image](/assets/media/A-Classical-Approach-to-Spike-Sorting/clustered_means_true3.png)

 We have now captured (presumably) 2 different neurons.
 The full dataset mean is also plotted as a sanity check.
 The first cluster mean captured strongly resembles an action potential, and also strongly corresponds with the full dataset mean.
-The second cluster is a bit trickier;
+The second cluster does hint at some background neuronal activity, as the initial downwards turn of the curve happens earlier than the first cluster mean.
+Interestingly enough, the second cluster does not have a pronounced upward spike like the first cluster.

+A fundamental question arises here: are we really capturing two neurons, or is the second cluster simply noise or an artifact of our clustering technique?
+This is a very difficult question to answer, and is often tackled by testing various spike sorting techniques on the data, and using *a priori* knowledge of the experimental design [2].

 We have just gone through one of the most basic forms of spike sorting.
 In order to get better results, many different tweaks could be applied.
 Some potential additional steps include:

 * More sophisticated pre-threshold filtering
 * More sophisticated thresholding